RKGman/mastermind-bot/README.md

 # TODO:

-- Figure out how to initialize the game state (generate a peg color code combo)
+- Add ability to reset game

+- Add feature for remaining guesses (losing case)

-- Figure out how to pass around "state" and guesses
+- Add a way to see previous guesses (and responses)

+- Organize things away from index.js